 5. Get yourself on the groove!

 By groove, we mean exercise!
 Movement promotes heart health, as well as better blood circulation and blood distribution.
 All these may positively affect your blood pressure by bringing it down to its normal range.

 6. Cut back on alcohol

 Alcohol is a real Jekyll and Hyde!
 If you drink in small amounts, alcohol can actually lower your blood pressure.
 However, this gift turns into a curse when you drink too much.
-Alcohol also has plenty of calories, which could lead to unwanted weight gain — a risk factor for high blood pressure.
+Alcohol also has plenty of calories, leading to unwanted weight gain — a risk factor for high blood pressure.

-For people who are taking blood pressure medications, alcohol can actually lessen its effectiveness.
-Although alcohol isn’t the main common cause of high blood pressure among women, it’s good to be careful on that glass of wine, so it doesn’t turn into an entire bottle.
-If you truly enjoy a glass of wine every now and then, choose ecological or natural wines!
+For people who are taking blood pressure medications, alcohol can lessen its effectiveness.
+Although alcohol isn’t the main common cause of high blood pressure among women, it’s good to be careful on that glass of wine so it doesn’t turn into an entire bottle.
+If you truly enjoy a glass of wine now and then, choose ecological or natural wines!

 7. Say goodbye to smoking

 Do you know that smoking increases blood pressure in just minutes?
 Nicotine is so potent that it can stimulate the heart to beat more and increase blood flow resistance, raising our blood pressure as a result.
-When we quit this habit, our BP goes back to normal and life expectancy increases!
-Now that’s a reward worth saying goodbye for.
+When we quit this habit, our BP goes back to normal, and life expectancy increases!
+Now that’s a reward worth saying goodbye to.

 8. Watch out for your weight